Sweetener (song)

-"Sweetener" (stylized in all lowercase) is a song by American singer Ariana Grande from her fourth studio album of the same name, released in 2018.
-The song was written by Grande and its producer Pharrell Williams.
+"Sweetener" is a song by American singer Ariana Grande from her fourth studio album of the same name, released in 2018.
+The song was written alongside producer Pharrell Williams.

 Background and release

 It was written by Ariana Grande and Pharrell Williams who also handled the production.
 Grande's vocals were recorded by Sam Holland and Noah Passovoy at MXM Studios in Los Angeles, California, with Jeremy Lertola providing recording engineer assistance.
 Phill Tan mixed the track, and Josh Cadwin was the audio engineer, with Andrew Coleman and Mark Larson as the recording engineer.
 Randy Merrill later mastered the song at Sterling Sound in New York City, New York.

 The song was first teased in Grande's "No Tears Left to Cry" music video, along with other songs.
 Grande posted a picture of herself listening to the song on her instagram story.
-On July 21, 2018, a paparazzo leaked a snippet of Grande playing the song in her car, later that day Grande confirmed the snippet on her Twitter.
+On July 21, 2018, a paparazzo leaked a snippet of Grande playing the song in her car, and later that day Grande confirmed the snippet on her Twitter.

 Composition and lyrics

 "Sweetener" runs for a total duration of three minutes and twenty-eight seconds (3:28).
 The song was one of the first Grande wrote for Sweetener.
+Musically, the song is a hip hop, soul, and bubblegum-rap song.
 Lyrically, the song talks about self care and empowerment while she sings directly for her lover.
-It contains double entendres in the song as well.
+There are double entendres in the song as well.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is composed in the key of E Major with a tempo of 120 beats per minute.
 Grande's vocals range from the note of F♯3 to D5.